 Covid-19: Top questions 01.05.2020

-In these challenging times, our teams have been receiving a high volume of queries from clients in the fishing industry about the impact of Covid-19 and key issues such as grant funding shemes and the current picture around fisheries management and enforcement.
+In these challenging times, our teams have been receiving a high volume of queries from clients in the fishing industry about the impact of Covid-19 and key issues such as grant funding schemes and the current picture around fisheries management and enforcement.

 To help our clients in the fishing sector, Andrew Oliver, head of our marine and fisheries team has collated his most frequently asked questions from this week, with his responses, in the hope that this information is useful to you.
 Each week, we publish an article with a new set of questions from the week but if you have any queries, at any time, please talk to the team for more detailed advice that is specific to you and your business.